UNIVERSITY OF WISCONSIN River Falls

 TED 748 Capstone Experience Course for Elementary Teachers, 3 credits

-Our program is designed to meet the needs of our students and to align with the licensing requirements of the Wisconsin Department of Instruction (DPI).
-The resulting admissions process will ensure that those who complete the program will obtain their license and be prepared to succeed as a teacher.
+The admissions process is designed so that those who enter and complete the program will obtain their license and be prepared for a career as a teacher.
 Individuals who complete the admissions process before May 15 will have priority for admission into the fall cohort.
-Later applicants will be admitted if space is available.
+Later applicants may be admitted if space is available.